monicahq/monica/readme.md

 1. `bower install` to install front-end dependencies in the `vendor` folder.
 1. Create 2 databases: `monica` and `monica_test`
 1. `php artisan migrate` to run all migrations
+1. `php artisan storage:link` to access the avatars.

+Optional step:

+This step is to populate the instance with fake data, so you can test with real data instead of lorem ipsum.

 1. `php artisan db:seed` to load all seeds.
-1. `php artisan storage:link` to access the avatars.

 Note that the seeders will create two accounts.